The ultimate guide to leadership and sustainable development in Africa:

 From the study, eight meta-groups of three generic categories were deduced from 83 distinct management and leadership abilities that were identified.
 These three categories and groups were as follows:

-- Thinking abilities: ability to think strategically.
+- Thinking abilities: the ability to think strategically.

 - People abilities: self-management, managing and leading people, direction and culture, managing relationships.

-- Task abilities: managing information, managing resources, managing activities and quality.
+- Task abilities: managing information, managing resources, managing activities, and quality.

 From the findings of the above study, it is evident that peculiar leadership skills are required for sustainable development to be realized in any setting Africa included.